EndPointCorp/end-point-blog/2021/10/kubernetes.md

 This deployment configuration YAML file is similar to the one we used for NGINX before, but it introduces a few new elements:

-- `spec.template.spec.containers[0].ports[0].name`: We can give specific names to ports which we can reference later, elsewhere in the k8s configurations.
-This field is for that.
+- `spec.template.spec.containers[0].ports[0].name`: We can give specific names to ports which we can reference later, elsewhere in the k8s configurations, which is what this field is for.
 - `spec.template.spec.containers[0].env`: This is a list of environment variables that will be defined in the container inside the pod.
 In this case, we've specified a few variables that are necessary to configure the Postgres instance that will be running.
 We're using [the official Postgres image from Dockerhub](https://hub.docker.com/_/postgres), and it calls for these variables.
-Their purpose is straightforward: they specify database name, username and password.
+Their purpose is straightforward: they specify database name, username, and password.
 - `spec.template.spec.containers[0].resources`: This field defines the hardware resources that the container needs in order to function.
 We can specify upper limits with `limits` and lower ones with `requests`.
 You can learn more about resource management in [the official documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
 In our case, we've kept it simple and used `limits` to prevent the container from using more than 4Gi of memory and 2 CPU cores.

 Now, let's save that YAML into a new file called `db-deployment.yaml` and run the following: